 For Immediate Release

-Jeanne Sorg assumed the office of Montgomery County Recorder of Deeds in 2015.
-She serves as a member of the Property Records Industry Association, the Montgomery Bar Association Realtor Liaison Committee and the Legislative committee of the Pennsylvania Recorder of Deeds Association.
-She also serves as the Mayor of the Borough of Ambler.
-For more information, visit www.montcopa.org/rod ###
+Jeanne Sorg assumed the office of Montgomery County Recorder of Deeds in 2016.
+She serves as a member of the Property Records Industry Association, the Montgomery Bar Association Realtor Liaison Committee, and the Legislative and Conference committees of the Pennsylvania Recorder of Deeds Association (PRODA).
+She is an alternate delegate representing PRODA for the Pennsylvania State Association of Elected County Officials.
+Sorg also serves as the mayor of Ambler Borough.
+For more information, visit www.montcopa.org/rod